Associate Professor of Family, Health, and Policy in the Department of Family and Consumer Studies at the University of Utah

 Cohabitation, Committed Relationships & Marriage / Division of Labor in Families / Feminism & Families / Gender & Sexuality / Health & Illness / History & Trends on Gender, Marriage & Family Life / Marriage & Divorce / Race, Ethnicity & Culture / Transition – Adolescents to Adulthood / Work & Family

-Daniel Carlson is an assistant professor of Family, Health, and Policy in the Department of Family and Consumer Studies at the University of Utah.
+Daniel Carlson is an associate professor of Family, Health, and Policy in the Department of Family and Consumer Studies at the University of Utah.
 His research focuses, generally, on the causes and consequences of variation in family formation and family processes.
 To date, this overarching focus has produced three streams of research.

 The first stream of research involves understanding the health consequences of shifts in family formation patterns during the second demographic transition.
 Specifically, Dr. Carlson examines the prevalence and mental health consequences of discrepancies between individuals’ expectations for family formation and their actual experiences.